Southern Illinois University (Education)

 I taught Cellular Technology courses in Spanish in Chile, Spain, England and at a Motorola facility.
 I also taught these course in English in Ireland, Hong Kong, South Korea, and many client sites in the United States.
 I obtained a TESOL Certificate (Teach English to Speakers of Other Languages).
 I now do volunteer tutoring for a Literacy Society.
 I currently tutor two levels of English, entry and intermediate levels.

 My personal educational philosophy centers on the affective domain.
 I believe that my role as a teacher is to kindle the learner's desire to learn, to motive the learner and encourage the learner to excel.
 I think it is vital to establish a caring, friendly, safe environment for learning.
 To compel a learner succeed and to want to learn more is my goal.
 I have an endless well of patience.
 I expect that a learner to new subject material will naturally make mistakes.
 This is absolutely natural and expected.
 The mutual trust between the tutor and learner must be established for maximum effectiveness.
 I served in the United States Navy and retired as a Master Chief Petty Officer.
 I taught electronics in the Navy for more then three years.
 I taught electronics at a Naval Training Center for an additional seven years.
 I obtained an AA degree with a focus on Spanish.
-I then earned a
+I then earned a Bachelor's degree in Education.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.